Chapter 1

 “Excuse me,” I said.

 She drifted aside with practiced, heavy grace, looking up at me as if we had rehearsed this scene.
 And there it was: the small painting, more plaque than canvas, a tombstone planted in a ridiculous patch of bright green grass.
 The inscription did not merely sit there.
 It stared back, simple and obscene.
 Above the lettering hovered a single Mayan glyph.
-Floey’s work often carried Native American symbols, but this one hung like an ancient curse.
+Floey’s work often carried Native American symbols, but this one hung, menacing, like an ancient curse.

 R.I.P.